 The Research Center is also equipped with state-of-the-art scanner technology, the KIC Bookeye 4, which is sensitive enough to scan archival material at 600 dpi resolution and allows for scholars to scan and send JPG or PDF files directly to their computers.

-Magazzino Italian Art Foundation launched a Scholar-in-Residence program, hosted by the Research Center and now in its second year.
+Magazzino Italian Art Foundation launched a Scholar-in-Residence program, hosted by the Research Center and now in its third year.

 The Research Center is open by appointment only, Mondays, Thursdays and Fridays, 11:00 a.m. to 5:00 p.m.